Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### An application is designed to use Amazon SQS to manage messages from many independent senders.
-Each sender’s messages must be processed in the order they are received.
+Each sender's messages must be processed in the order they are received.
 Which SQS feature should be implemented by the Developer?

 - [ ] Configure each sender with a unique MessageGroupId.
 - [ ] Enable MessageDeduplicationIds on the SQS queue.